Legal

 Privacy Policy

-We will handle data responsibly and according to the following principles for privacy and data protection:
+We handle data responsibly and according to the following principles:

-• Praxicon will practice a high level of privacy and data protection and respect the rights of those we register data from.
+• Praxicon practices a high level of privacy and data protection and respects the rights of those whose data we register.

-• We will comply with rules and regulations for storing and securing data.
+• We comply with rules and regulations for storing and securing data.

-• We will document and deal with any irregularities or security breaches.
+• We document and address any irregularities or security breaches.

 Cookies